 4 soldiers killed in Black Hawk helicopter crash in Washington state identified by Army

-The Army has released the names of four soldiers who were killed Wednesday when the military helicopter they were on crashed near a base in Washington state.
+The Army has released the names of four soldiers who were killed lasat week when the military helicopter they were on crashed near Joint Base Lewis-McChord in Washington state.

 The victims are chief warrant officers Andrew Cully and Andrew Kraus, and sergeants Donavon Scott and Jadalyn Good, the Army said Monday in a release.